jackxxu/classendar/README.md

 ## How It Works

 You decorate your base class with `@classendar_base`.
-Then, you create subclasses named with a date suffix (e.g., `Foo_20250701`).
+Then, you create subclasses named with a date suffix (e.g., `Foo_20250701`, the as of date of the logic).
 When you call the `get` method with a `version_date` date object, the correct subclass is chosen automatically.

 ```mermaid
 timeline